AviatrixSystems/Docs/HowTos/GeoVPN.rst

 #.
 Click the **OpenVPN** navigation menu item
 #.
 Click **Edit Config**
 #.
-In the `VPC ID/VNet Name` drop down, select the specific VPC ID/VNet Name and LB/Gateway Name instead of Geo VPN service name
+In the `VPC ID/VNet Name` drop down, select the specific VPC ID and LB/Gateway Name instead of Geo VPN service name
 #.
 Update the supported VPN configuration as below regarding to your requirement in each VPN gateway

    - Additional CIDRs